DragPoser: Motion Reconstruction from Variable Sparse Tracking Signals via Latent Space Optimization: Introduction

 With the growing availability of extensive repositories of motion capture data and the rapid advancements in deep learning, various data-driven methodologies have emerged to grapple with the intricacies and challenges of human motion reconstruction.
-Recent studies have focused on the reconstruction of poses from sparse input~\citep{ponton2023sparseposer, yi:2023, Winkler:2022}, aiming to reduce reliance on expensive motion capture suits.
-These methodologies, leveraging their learning from vast and precise mocap datasets, reconstruct human motion that is characterized by both temporal coherence and naturalness, overcoming the shortcomings of traditional IK~\citep{oreshkin2021a, Agrawal:2023}.
+Recent studies have focused on the reconstruction of poses from sparse input~\cite{ponton2023sparseposer, yi:2023, Winkler:2022}, aiming to reduce reliance on expensive motion capture suits.
+These methodologies, leveraging their learning from vast and precise mocap datasets, reconstruct human motion that is characterized by both temporal coherence and naturalness, overcoming the shortcomings of traditional IK~\cite{oreshkin2021a, Agrawal:2023}.
 However, they often encounter limitations arising from their rigid neural network architectures, restricting users to a specific set of sparse inputs or constraints.
 Additionally, they are sensitive to faulty sensors or tracking losses.
-Despite their capacity to reconstruct smooth animations, they commonly face challenges in dealing with hard constraints, often requiring the fallback to traditional IK methods for refining final poses~\citep{Jiang:2022b, Ponton:2022b}.
+Despite their capacity to reconstruct smooth animations, deep learning-based methods commonly face challenges in dealing with hard constraints, often requiring the fallback to traditional IK methods for refining final poses~\cite{Jiang:2022b, Ponton:2022b}, which can inadvertently compromise the naturalness of the data-driven results.